How Ghana’s 1966 World Cup boycott led to Africa’s inclusion | Goal.com

 The Black Stars had just beaten German Democratic Republic (East Germany) 3-0 in a friendly in Accra.
 The Germans were a top team that had famously defeated 1962 World Cup silver-medallists Czechoslovakia two years earlier.

-It was Djan’s opportunity to prove that “the standard of African football is not as low” at the FIFA organising committee estimated.
+It was Djan’s opportunity to prove that “the standard of African football is not as low” as the FIFA organising committee estimated.

 “About six other African countries have teams as good as Ghana’s,” Djan argued.
 “The whole of Africa is anxiously awaiting your fair reaction to the protest.”